robmoss/git-is-my-lab-book/src/version-control/exercise-using-version-control.md

 - When collaborating on a research project, have you ever had challenges in making sure that everyone was working with the most recent files?

-We'd also like you to consider how version control might be applied to your current work.
+How can you use version control in your current research project(s)?

 - Do you have an existing project or piece of code that could benefit from being stored in a repository?